Charitable Grants And Motability

 - Help to cover the costs of any necessary adaptations, such as a wheelchair hoist, on a new Motability vehicle or one that is already being leased.

 - Help with the cost of driving lessons.

-If, after researching all of your options, you think you would benefit from a charitable grant you should contact the Motability Customer Service team to discuss it further.
+If, after researching all of your options, you think you would benefit from a charitable grant you should contact the Motability Grants team to discuss it further.